 - Manufacturing defects, including improperly mixing ingredients in the medication or allowing medications to become contaminated with other chemicals or with disease-causing viruses, bacteria, or fungi.

 - Inadequate clinical testing, which may result in a pharmaceutical company not identifying potentially dangerous side effects that occur soon after taking a drug.
 A drug may also cause previously unknown long-term side effects in a substantial number of patients.

 - Inadequate warnings or false advertising, when drug companies conceal potential side effects or downplay the risk of certain side effects, or otherwise fail to adequately convey a drug’s risks to prescribing physicians and patients.

 Examples of Dangerous and Defective Drugs

-- Belviq – This weight-loss medication has been linked to increased occurrences of different cancers.
+- Belviq – A drug used to promote weight loss that has been linked to increased risks of cancer.

 What Types of Compensation Can Be Recovered in a Dangerous Drugs Claim?

-Legal Help for Dangerous Drug Victims in Stamford
+Legal Help for Dangerous Drug Victims in Bridgeport